kmasong22/DataQuery/README.md

 # DataQuery
-A Very Simple ORM for PHP for postgreSQL, MySQL, Microsoft SQL Server, and SQLIte
+A Very Simple ORM for PHP for postgreSQL, MySQL, Microsoft SQL Server, and SQLite

 ## How To Use
 Just import the class.dqx.php into your codes and start using